Close Menu

 There are factors that may increase the risk of acute lymphocytic leukemia.
 These factors include:

 • Previous cancer treatment.
 Children and adults who have had certain types of chemotherapy and radiation for other kinds of cancer may have a higher risk of developing acute lymphocytic leukemia.
-If you child has leukemia along with low birth weight, then they may be able to get SSI benefits.
+If your child has leukemia along with low birth weight, then they may be able to get SSI benefits.

 • Exposure to radiation.
 People exposed to very high levels of radiation, such as survivors of a nuclear reactor accident, have a higher risk of getting acute leukemia.